praw-dev/praw/docs/pages/writing_a_bot.rst

     'url',
     'vote']

-``vars`` contain the objects attributes and the values they contain.
+``vars`` contain the object's attributes and the values they contain.
 For instance we can see that it has the variable ``title`` with the value ``u'Newbie: stripping strings of last character``. ``dir`` returns the names in the local scope.
 You can also use ``help`` for introspection, if you wish to generate a longer help page.
-Worth noting is that PRAW contains a lot of property-decorated functions eg.  functions that are used as variables.
+Worth noting is that PRAW contains a lot of property-decorated functions, i.e., functions that are used as variables.
 So if you're looking for something that behaves like a variable, it might not be in vars.
 One of these is :attr:`.short_link`, which returns a much shorter url to the submission and is called as a variable.